Combined DVM/PhD Degree

 Qualifications and Eligibility

 The Combined DVM/PhD Program is seeking outstanding individuals with a commitment to a career in veterinary or biomedical research.
-These individuals will have strong academic records, excellent GRE scores, and significant research experience.
+These individuals will have strong academic records, knowledge of the veterinary medical profession and comparative medicine, and significant biomedical and/or translational research experience.
 The research experience should be emphasized in the letter of intent, supplemental application, and the letters of reference.
 Only US citizens and permanent residents are eligible.